kaihuchen/articles/VisualCommonSense/index.md

 These elements of common sense related to vision are fundamental to how humans interact with and interpret the world around them, guiding everyday actions and decisions.

+## Experimental Setup

+- All experiments are performed in ChatGPT4's browser interface.
+- Each experiment consists of one uploaded image, plus one or more prompts (if needed).

 ## Prompting technique

 Proper prompting for a vision model is very important in setting the context and direct the model's attention in the right direction.